-No, there are no general rules concerning royalties payable to the Portuguese State.
-Royalties may, nevertheless, be negotiated in the context of the exploitation and exploitation agreements.
+No, there are no specific rules in mining law concerning royalties payable to the Portuguese State.
+Royalties are nevertheless usually negotiated and established in concession agreements.

 14 Regional and Local Rules and Laws

 14.1 Are there any local provincial or municipal laws that need to be taken account of by a mining company over and above National Legislation?